BOUHERYassine/Courses-Projects/README.md

 ### Statistical Learning

 ### Random and statistical process modelling
+-Overview of a lot of statistical methods
+- Central Limit theorem adapted for medians
+- Stastics of extreme values
+- AR and MA processes, and all of its variants (ARIMA, ARFIMA, SARIMAX, SARIMA etc..)
+- $${\color{red}\text{Study of statistical methods}}$$
+      - Extreme values on CAC40 data with Picklands and Hill estimators (to caracterize the type of the extreme)
+      - GARCH and ARCH processes on CAC40 data to study the variance/volatility
+      - I do not develop the results obtained because they were deceiving, the idea of the project was rather to play with the concepts

 ### Monte Carlo methods
+- Review of all advanced Monte Carlo's methods
+- MCMC (Markov chains Monte Carlo), Metropolis Hastings algorithm
+- Variance reduction and stratification
+- Rejection sampling
+- Quasi-Monte Carlo

 ### Foundation of Machine Learning
+- In-depth study of theoretical guarantees of Machine Leaning (wth Hoeffding's and McDiarmid's inequalities)
+- Overview of most of machine learning algorithms, Ensemble methods, SVM, Clustering, Gradient descent, Deep learning
 ### Stochastic calculus
+- Brownian motion
+- Ito's formula
+- Stochastic integrals
+- Stochastic differential equations (SDE)
+- Black-Scholes model

 ### Research course (PCA guarantees)
 - Fully research-axed course